 Reading tip: We have compiled a list of the best apps for Shopify Plus for you.

-12 Tips increase the AOV with Shopify Plus
+AOV Shopify: 13 Tips to Increase AOV with Shopify Plus

 There are many strategies to increase your average order value.
 They are basically different ways to get your customers to spend more by buying either more or more expensive products than they had originally planned.
 Increasing AOV can be done at any stage of the sales funnel.